Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 “Most police officers in the first three years on the job will see more human tragedy than most people will see in their lifetime,” said Betsy Smith, a former sergeant who now trains law enforcement agencies across the country.

 “We die two and a half times [more often] by our own hand as we do by felonious assault.”
 Smith told The Epoch Times.

-And it is a job that requires you to be on constant alert, because you never know what you are going to encounter on a call, Smith said.
+It’s a job that requires you to be on constant alert, because you never know what you are going to encounter on a call, Smith said.
 “When we stop doing that, that’s when we get killed … That’s a difficult way to live.”